webpack-contrib/url-loader/README.md

 ### `mimetype`

-Type: `String`
+Type: `String|Function`
 Default: `(file extension)`

 Sets the MIME type for the file to be transformed.
-If unspecified the file extensions will be used to lookup the MIME type.
+If a function is provided, it'll get pass the resource file path so that you can decide the correct mimetype dynamically.
+If unspecified, or the function return falsy value, the file extensions will be used to lookup the MIME type.

 ```js